Table of Contents

 In the acute stage of the inflammation, tests mostly reveal antibodies against the phase-II-antigens.
 The detection of phase-I-antibodies suggests a chronic course.
 However, cross-reactions with Chlamydia pneumoniae and Bartonella spp. have to be considered.

 The species Hemophilus consists of gram-negative, facultative anaerobic and capnophilic immobile rod-shaped bacteria.
 They have a characteristic need for growth factors hemin and NAD or NADP.
 These factors are released from erythrocytes through heat, which is why hemophilus is typically cultivated in boiled blood agar.
+Haemophilus influenzae is a commensal of the human nasopharynx which can cause various diseases of the upper respiratory tract such as pneumonia, otitis media and bronchitis.

 Infections with Hemophilus Influenza